Maria93941/docs/content/search-github/github-code-search/understanding-github-code-search-syntax.md

   - GitHub search
 ---

-## About code search query structure
+## About code search query structurecontent/get-started/start-your-journey/index.md

 The search syntax in this article only applies to searching code with {% data variables.product.prodname_dotcom %} code search. {% data reusables.search.non-code-search-explanation %}